-During the first quarter, the Internal Audit Team had completed the reporting of the 2019/20 Internal Audit Plan with the annual Chief Internal Auditor opinion confirmed in the Internal Audit Annual Report and the Council's draft Annual Governance Statement.
-The audit work in the first few months had been reactive, looking at risks and issues the pandemic directly impacted, namely daily spend transactions, payroll and contract management in order to provide assurance that proper controls were in place and to confirm the legitimacy of the spend being undertaken.
-The Chief Internal Auditor was able to give positive assurance that for Cambridgeshire County Council no issues had arisen that gave concern, with nothing significant found in terms of fraud activity or materiality issues.
+The Internal Audit Team had completed the majority of the 2019/20 Internal Audit Plan sufficient to provide the annual Chief Internal Auditor opinion confirmed in the Internal Audit Annual Report and the Council's draft Annual Governance Statement.
+The audit work in the first few months had been transactional, looking at risks and issues the pandemic directly impacted, namely daily spend transactions, payroll and contract management in order to provide assurance that proper controls were operating effectively during the Pandemic and to confirm the legitimacy of the spend being undertaken.
+The Chief Internal Auditor was able to give positive assurance from that work that for Cambridgeshire County Council no issues had arisen that gave concern, with nothing significant found in terms of fraud activity or materiality issues.

 Details were shared on the National Procurement Guidance issued by the Government in March.
-This Guidance went against normal accepted contractual practice, as it required councils to continue to pay suppliers under the terms of an existing contract, even if they were not receiving the services, to ensure that those firms were still in business to provide the necessary services once the pandemic subsided.
-Internal Audit had worked closely with Finance to ensure that the guidance was applied appropriately, with proper controls in place.
-Assurance was able to be provided that no inappropriate payments had been found.
+Internal Audit had worked closely with Finance to ensure that the guidance was applied appropriately, with proper controls in place to support suppliers and services and no inappropriate payments had been found.

-Section 3 of the report provided details of the recurring work undertaken, including project-based assignments.
+Section 3 of the report summarised details of the work undertaken, including project-based assignments.
 It was highlighted that Internal Audit had responded to requests from service areas requiring assistance on project support in respect of control and compliance.
-The expectation now was that the Service would now revert to a more structured work-plan for the second half of the year concentrating on the key financial controls, with Covid-19 being expected to directly affect the focus of this work.
+The expectation now was that the Service would revert to a more structured work-plan for the second half of the year concentrating on the key financial controls, but recognising that Covid-19 being would remain for the foreseeable future.

 In terms of investigations, the Team has experienced higher than normal workloads, with the work carried over from 2019/20 having had a significant impact on resources.
-Annex B set out details of fraud monitoring, with confirmation given that no significant fraud activity had bene detected, while ensuring vigilance in this area would continue.
+Annex B set out details of fraud monitoring, with confirmation given that no significant fraud activity had been detected, while ensuring vigilance in this area would continue.

 Regarding following up on previous audit recommendations, these had been actively monitored up until the end of March 2020 but in line with the business continuity arrangements, and mindful of Council service pressures arising from Covid-19, internal audit had paused the process.
-The team had recently again asked for updates on overdue recommendations, but due to the impact of Covid-19 on services (and officers being on leave) full updates and verification of reported implementations had not been possible in all cases.
-A more formal follow up process was to be undertaken from September and assurance was provided that the Audit Team would also revisit outstanding recommendations to confirm they remained relevant and proportionate through discussions with Services and that all relevant recommendations would either confirmed as having been implemented, or that revised dates for implementation agreed.
-The intention would be to provide an update in the Internal Audit report to the October meeting on revisions to the Audit Plan.
+The Internal Audit team had recently restarted this monitoring process from September and assurance was provided that the Audit Team would also revisit outstanding recommendations to confirm they remained relevant and proportionate through discussions with Services and that all relevant recommendations would either be confirmed as having been implemented, or that revised dates for implementation agreed.
+The intention would be to provide an update in the Internal Audit report to the November meeting.
 Action: Chief Internal Auditor.